pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Pragmas.md

 `-pragma-define:ansifont_is_packed=0`

 A font will be automatically configured, but if you wish to change it then you can use this pragma.
 Unless you have packed the font, then you should also supply the option `-pragma-define:ansifont_is_packed=0`

+## Configuring printf and scanf converters

+Both newlib and classic link in only the required converters for printf and scanf.
+If you compile using sccz80, then it will endeavour to configure the converters automatically, however if you use zsdcc then you will need to configure the list of converters that are required.

+    #pragma printf = "<list printf converters here including l or ll for long and longlong>"
+    #pragma scanf  = "<list scanf converters here including l or ll for long and longlong>"

+Example:

+    #pragma printf = "%s %c %u %f"     // enables %s, %c, %u, %f only
+    #pragma scanf  = "%s %lx %lld %["  // enables %s, %lx, %lld, %[ only

+The converter string content is flexible.
+You can insert spaces, do away with quotes, include % signs and so on. ”%s%c”, “s c”, ”%0d %llx” are all valid.
+Digits and flag specifiers (+, -, *) have no effect on the new c library but the classic c library will distinguish between ”%0d” and ”%d” with the latter meaning use the simple %d without any formatting.